Code-Institute-Submissions/StateofChange/README.md

 - Cover font: is licensed by: pixelsao.com
 - Music is licensed by: artlist.io

+- The Deployment part was added from the CI readme example.

 Code is written by myself with help from:
 - Mentor